Partur-dev/fh-faq/en/Fixing Package Parsing Error.md

 #### Option 3: Use an APK installer from the Playstore
 As stupid as it sounds, this might work out for you.
-There are various of APK installers, though some of them just plain redirect you to the package installer.
+There are various APK installers on store, though some of them just plain redirect you to the package installer.
 [From our testing, this one works so far.](https://play.google.com/store/apps/details?id=com.apkinstaller.ApkInstaller)

 #### Option 4: Resetting your GDPS and choose a different name